 SKINFOOD Black Sugar Mask Wash Off Review

 Everybody needs a good exfoliator because, well, everybody needs to exfoliate.
-So without further ado, I introduce this very popular scrub.
+When you exfoliate your main goals are to scrub and exfoliate your skin while leaving it nourished and hydrated- not stripped and irritated.
+This scrub does that for me.
+So without further ado, I introduce this very popular manual exfoliator.

 - Super affordable!

 - The beads can be quite harsh on sensitive skin.